okiggg666/FNF-HD-Psych-Engine-Port-Source-Code-Android/README.md

 * Galax - For almost testing the port and being my best friend
 * FNF BR - For making an Android Port
 * DANIZIN - For making an Android Port
-* DMMaster 636 - For making the stressed BF spooky dance anim and making good art
+* DMMaster 636 - For making good HD art